 There are two things everyone should know about LinkedIn.
 First, it was founded when Mark Zuckerberg was still in high school, and second, it isn’t exactly a social media platform.

-The reason both of these points are important is because unless you accept LinkedIn has a DNA of its own, you can’t truly leverage its true purpose.
+The reason both of these points are important is that unless you accept LinkedIn has a DNA of its own, you can’t truly leverage its true purpose.

 Yes, it looks and feels like social media but LinkedIn at its core is a business productivity tool like, say, Email or Slack.
 This is reflected in its business model as well.
 While most social media platforms are free to use and make money selling ads, LinkedIn has over 100 million paying customers and the majority of its revenue comes from selling premium access to its users followed by paid ads used by the businesses.

 So the best way to use LinkedIn is not just making connections, but leveraging those connections to advance business prospects.
 Be it salespeople, marketers, or recruiters, LinkedIn is the holy grail for all B2B purposes.

 In this guide, you’ll learn: